cbalantic/Birding-GOT/about.md

 identifications, I'll get fancier with the exploratory capacity offered by the map.

-I wouldn't have been able to build the app without:
+The following resources were indispensible to creating this app:

--   [The Rstudio Superzip
+-   [The RStudio Superzip
     example](https://github.com/rstudio/shiny-examples/tree/master/063-superzip-example)
 -   [Dean Attali's code for mimicking a Google form in R shiny](https://deanattali.com/2015/06/14/mimicking-google-form-shiny/)